 - Upload indemnity bond

-You can also view the response submitted by you by clicking ‘View under the response column.
-After clicking, you can see your serial number, transaction ID, date of response and response type displayed.
+Step 5: You can view the serial number, transaction ID, date of response, and response type will be displayed.

 - ClearTax makes it very easy to E-File your ITR